intelec.us root |

 1866 July 15

 Wm.
-A. White married L. C. Brazile, Polk County, Georgia.
-Minister: Wm
+A. White married L(ucinda).
+C. Brazile, Polk County, Georgia.

 W. Simpson C.M.G.
 "Georgia, County